-- Clean and examine the upper and lower wear plates and thrust collar.
+- Clean and examine the upper/lower wear plates and thrust collar.
 Examine the entire spider assembly.
 Wire brush any concrete or rust build-up.
-If any of the spider components are damaged or out-of-round, replace them. - Make sure that the bronze trowel arm bushing is not damaged or out-of-round.
+If any of the spider components are found to be damaged or out of round, replace them. - 2.
+Make sure that the bronze trowel arm bushing is not damage or out of round.
 Clean the bushing if necessary.
 If the bronze bushing is damaged or worn, replace it. - 3.
 Reinstall bronze bushing onto trowel arm. - 4.
-Repeat steps 2-3 for each trowel arm. - 5.
-Make sure that the spring tensioner is in the correct position to exert tension on the trowel arm. - Insert all trowel arms with levers into spider plate (with bronze bushing already installed), using care to align grease hole on bronze bushing with grease hole fitting on spider plate. - 7.
-Lock trowel arms in place by tightening the hex head bolt with Zerk grease fitting and jam nut. - 8.
-Reinstall the blades onto the trowel arms. - 9.
-Install stabilizer ring onto spider assembly. - Lubricate all grease points (Zerk fittings) with premium Lithium 12-based grease, conforming to NLG1 Grade #2 consistency.
+Repeat steps 2 -3 for each trowel arm. - 5.
+Make sure that the spring tensioner is in the correct position to exert tension on the trowel arm. - Insert all trowel arms with levers into spider plate (with bronze bushing already installed) using care to align grease hole on bronze bushing with grease hole fitting on spider plate. - 7.
+Lock trowel arms in place by tightening the hex head bolt with zerk grease fitting and jam nut. - Re-install the blades onto the trowel arms. - Install stabilizer ring onto spider assembly. - Lubricate all grease points (zerk fittings) with premium "Lithium 12" based grease, conforming to NLG1 Grade #2 consistency